Owners Corporation update: Leases and licences – Which, when and why?Aug 22, 2017

 Owners corporations acting prudently should seek legal advice whenever it is proposed that a lease or licence be granted in respect of common property so that the owners corporation can make sure that it achieves its desired outcome.

-If you would like to discuss any of the information contained in this newsletter, or require assistance with any owners corporation-related matter, please contact Anton Block, Principal Lawyer, on (03) 8600 8833.
+For more information, or to discuss any of the information contained in this update, please contact Anton Block, Principal Lawyer and Head of owners Corporation, on (03) 8600 8833.

 For information on the author, Anton Block.